gokcit/RMC-Code-Parsing/README.md

 MCU: PIC16F15345

-Reading the input from the GPS, parsing the contents and shows the results on the terminal
+Reading the input from GNSS Click, parsing the contents and shows the results on the terminal